Model Reduction of Multivariate Geometric Brownian Motions and Localization in a Two-State Quantum System: Full SDE reduced model of

 This has an explicit solution

-We aim to find $\bar{B}_z$ such that the above dynamics is closest to the reduced dynamics obtain from the adiabic limit.
-To this end, we compute their distance based on the supremum norm
+We aim to find $\bar{B}_z$ such that the above dynamics is closest to the reduced dynamics obtain\red{ed} from the adiabatic limit.
+To this end, we compute their distance based on the supremum norm, \RV{assuming that $\bar{p}_{zz}(0)=\tilde{p}_{zz}(0)=\tilde{p}_0$,}

 and solve the following minimization problem for $\bar B_z$: